-More detailed information may be required as the project progresses and the impact of research projects become clearer.
-The impact plan may therefore change during the grant period in response to both the research findings and changes in the wider research landscape.
+More detailed information will be required as the project progresses.
+The impact plan may change during the grant period in response to both the research findings and changes in the wider research landscape.
 Any changes in the impact plan must be detailed and explained in the progress reports.

-Two additional section will be part of impact reporting in the progress reports:
+Two additional sections will be part of impact reporting in the progress reports-

-- Progress on path to impact - Plans for next reporting period
+- Progress on the path to impact - Plans for next reporting period

-Progress on the path to impact
+5.1 Progress on the path to impact